Coriolis Measurement Advantages over Older Technologies for LNG

 Coriolis meters measure quantity absolutely, unaffected by changing fluid properties such as viscosity, density, temperature, or pressure.
 When the flow rate measurement is made in direct mass units, there is much less uncertainty in quantifying net energy content delivered.

-While traditional volumetric meters require either pure fluids or a density-compensation correction systems to adjust the actual measured volume flows to reference conditions, this conversion adds uncertainty.
+While traditional volumetric meters require either pure fluids or density-compensation correction systems to adjust the actual measured volume flows to reference conditions, this conversion adds uncertainty.
 Coriolis meters eliminate the extra complication and save costs because, by directly measuring mass, there is no need for density compensation.

 Reducing the conversions and compensations for flow measurement lessens the chance of error and variability.
 Coriolis meter direct mass-flow measurement is a more straightforward way to calculate energy content, which inherently boosts measurement confidence.